· min · 2445

 Brown Pelican

-Early beach walks = pelican feeding frenzy.
-The impact when they hit water is ridiculous.
-On horseback riding adventures at sunset, pelicans diving into surf become part of the golden hour show.
+Playa Dorada, Long Beach, following fishing boats for scraps.
+Early beach walks turn into pelican feeding frenzies, and the impact when they hit the water is ridiculous.
+On horseback rides at sunset, pelicans diving into the surf become part of the golden-hour show.

 Royal Tern